computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Dropbox/readme.md

 ## Caching

-- Cache for Clock storage (files/chunks).
+- Cache for block storage (files/chunks).
   - Memcached
   - Store whole chunks with respective IDs/Hashes.
   - Block servers before hitting Block storage can check if cache has the desired chunk.